 » First Year Wilderness Treks

 Description: A maximum of 30 students (3 groups of 10) will participate.
 Guides from Chapman and UCLA will serve as mentors and teachers throughout the entire experience.
-On Thursday, August 21 students can check-in to the residence halls between 8:30-9:30 a.m.
+On Thursday, August 20 students can check-in to the residence halls between 8:30-9:30 a.m.
 The entire group will leave the Chapman campus around 12:00 p.m. and take a bus to the UCLA Sunset Recreation Center.
 A boxed lunch will be provided on the bus.
 Upon arrival, students will participate in a 4 hour ropes course.
 The day will conclude with a few camp activities and trip preparation, as well as a dinner they will make together.
 Participants will camp at UCLA and depart to their individual locations the next morning.
-After four daysof exploring California students will return to UCLA and depart back to Chapman; arriving around 9:00 p.m.
-Monday, Aug 25.
+After four days of exploring California students will return to UCLA and depart back to Chapman; arriving around 9:00 p.m.
+Monday, Aug 24.
 Just in time for Orientation to begin the next day.

 + - A few important details to note:

-Cost: The fee for each trip is $495 per person.
+Cost: The fee for each trip to be determined, Spring 2015.
 Spaces will be filled in the order applications are received.
 Once registered and selected for the First Year Wilderness Treks program, staff in the Office of Orientation and First Year Programs will contact participants with further direction regarding the electronic deposit for the full amount.

-Included in Cost: Transportation, a backpack to use throughout the excursion, camp fees, permit and park entrance fees, group gear such as tents, stoves, etc., experienced guides, and all meals except dinners on the road.
+Included in Cost: Transportation, camp fees, permit and park entrance fees, group gear such as tents, stoves, etc., experienced guides, and all meals except dinners on the road.

 Dietary Need and Allergies: The guides will be in contact with each participant at least a week before the trip.
 They’ll ask about any dietary concerns at that time and will fully accommodate when planning menus.